 components of food; the idea is that one eats until fully satisfied.

 Thali also referes to the wedding

-traditional Hindu wedding ceremony that the groom ties around the
+chain in traditional Hindu wedding ceremony that the groom ties around the

 bride's neck.
 It is also called mangalsutra and is